droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 The fog is part of the Mists that surround and entrap Barovia.
 If the players brought Dalvan's compass with them, the needle is now spinning wildly in circles.

 If the players follow the footpath through the fog, they emerge after 2d4 minutes in an unfamiliar portion of the Svalich Woods.
-Each time the players emerge from the wall of fog around Barovia, they must make a DC 5 Constitution saving throw or take 1 level of exhaustion, as the fog saps their energy and drains their life force.
-(The DC increases by 5 each time that the players pass through the fog again, and resets on a long rest.)
+Each time the players emerge from the wall of fog around Barovia, they must make a DC 10 Fortitude saving throw or become Drained 1 or increase it by 1 to the maximum of drained 4, as the fog saps their energy and drains their life force.
+Critical failure would also make them Fatigued and Drained 2.
+(The DC increases by 5 each time that the players pass through the fog again this day)

 Upon emerging from the fog, the players can see a fourth tree, which bears another thirteen tally marks and an arrow that points further along the direction of the footpath.
 In addition, the fourth tree appears to bear a carving and has an object protruding from its trunk.
 If the players inspect it, read: